-- a) You must be registered for an undergraduate qualification in order to be awarded it. - b) In order to complete your registration for a qualification, you must either: - (i) enrol for a module which counts towards that qualification; or - (ii) count credit from previous study towards that qualification which is sufficient for the award of that qualification.
+- a) You must be registered for an undergraduate qualification in order to be awarded it unless you become eligible for a lapsed exit award (see Section L7.2). - b) To complete your registration for a qualification, you must either: - (i) enrol for a module which counts towards that qualification; or - (ii) count eligible and sufficient credit from previous study to be awarded that qualification.